-All first-time first year and transfer students are required to complete Alcohol Wise, a prevention course designed to educate students about the dangers of misusing alcohol, UMBC alcohol policies, bystander strategies, and how to call for help.
-First-year undergraduate and graduate students are required to complete Other Drugs, a prevention course designed to use evidence-based strategies to educate students about the dangers of misusing drugs and how it can affect one's health.
+All first-time, first year, and transfer undergraduate students are required to complete Alcohol Wise and Cannabis Wise.
+Alcohol Wise is a prevention course designed to educate students about the dangers of misusing alcohol, UMBC alcohol policies, bystander strategies, and how to call for help.
+Cannabis Wise is a prevention course designed to educate students about the risks related to cannabis use, including high-potency cannabis and cannabis use disorder.
+All first-time, first-year, and transfer undergraduate and graduate students are required to complete Other Drugs, a prevention course designed to use evidence-based strategies to educate students about the dangers of misusing drugs and how it can affect one's health.

-Additional education programs provided by University Health Services are presented upon request and include Red Band Watch and Intoxicating Knowledge: Drugs Unplugged.
+Additional education programs provided by Retriever Integrated Health are presented upon request and include Red Band Watch and Intoxicating Knowledge: Drugs Unplugged.
 Red Watch Band focuses on alcohol use, abuse, and bystander intoxication and intervention.
-Drugs Unplugged Knowledge: Intoxicating provides an overview of various drugs, including opioids and their effect on the body.
+Intoxicating Knowledge: Drugs Unplugged provides an overview of various drugs, including opioids and their effect on the body.
 Participants also learn signs of an overdose and receive resources for getting help in the event of a drugrelated emergency.